La-Nique/Syllabus/README.md

 This term we will be using [Piazza](http://piazza.com/hunter.cuny) for class discussion.
 The system is highly catered to getting you help fast and efficiently from classmates and myself.
 Rather than emailing questions to me, I encourage you to post your questions on Piazza.
 If you have any problems or feedback for the developers, please [email them](mailto:team@piazza.com).

-Find our class page [here](http://piazza.com/hunter.cuny/fall2018/csci40500/home).
+Find our class page [here](http://piazza.com/hunter.cuny/fall2018/csci40500/home) and [sign up](https://piazza.com/hunter.cuny/fall2018/csci40500) for the forum.

 ## Email